 Like any other loan, business loans impact your credit history.
 And your credit rating is a big factor in the mortgage approval process.

 A business loan will affect your mortgage process in so far as it affects your credit score.
+Mortgage lenders will review your personal credit history and personal finances to assess your eligibility, so keeping these in good order is essential.
 The solution, then, is to strengthen your credit and choose business loans with smaller effects on it.

 Being aware of all the things that affect your credit is important.
+Your employment status is another key factor mortgage lenders consider during the application process.
 In this article, you’ll find some good ways to keep your credit score healthy when applying for a mortgage and business loan.

 How Small Business Loans Affect Mortgage Approval